The Norwegian Helsinki Committee welcomes the 22 September decision of the Committee of Ministers of the Council of Europe

 ti år og har siden 2003 blitt ledet av president Ilham Aliyev, som overtok makten da hans far Heydar døde samme år.
 De senere

-fanger, det har aldri vært holdt valg som kan anerkjennes som demokratiske, og politisk opposisjon er helt marginalisert.
+fanger.
+Det har aldri vært holdt valg som kunne anerkjennes som demokratiske, og den politiske opposisjonen er helt marginalisert.

 Aserbajdsjan er fremdeles i konflikt med Armenia etter at Armenia okkuperte aserbajdsjansk territorium gjennom krigen over